High-altitude syndromes are due primarily to hypoxia; the rapidity and height of ascent influence the risk of occurrence.

 Patients who respond well to treatment may be discharged.
 Provide counseling on preventing future episodes: graded ascent, avoidance of overexertion, alcohol, and respiratory depressants and prophylaxis using acetazolamide (start a day before ascent and continue for at least 2 days after reaching high altitude).

-Risk factors for high-altitude pulmonary edema (HAPE) include rapid ascent, heavy exertion, cold, pulmonary hypertension, and use of a sleep medication. ...
+Risk factors for high-altitude pulmonary edema (HAPE) include rapid ascent, heavy exertion, cold, pulmonary hypertension, and use of ...